 To view your most popular downloads, go to Insights » Reports » Publisher and then scroll down to the Top Download Links report.

-While these were a few important metrics to track, you can use MonsterInsights other reports to get key insights about your visitors.
-And then use the information to skyrocket your MemberPress site’s conversions.
+While these are a few important metrics to track, you can use MonsterInsights’ other reports and features to get more key insights about your visitors and use that information to optimize your MemberPress site and skyrocket your conversions.

 Well, that’s it for this article.
 We hope you liked learning how to set up Google Analytics for a MemberPress site.

 You can also take a look at our ultimate guide to MonsterInsights dashboard reports and the best membership plugins for WordPress.